I'd Rather Be Blue: Fanny Brice version (1928)

-Fanny Brice performed the song ("Comedienne with Orchestra") on a Victor recording (21815-A), which may be auditioned at "I'd Rather Be Blue (Victor recording on the Internet Archive).
+Fanny Brice performed the song ("Comedienne with Orchestra") accompanied by Leonard Joy & his orchestra on a Victor sound recording (21815-A), which can be heard on "I'd Rather Be Blue" (Victor recording on the Internet Archive).

 Barbra Streisand version

 The song was performed by Barbra Streisand in the 1968 film Funny Girl.
 Her version reached number 19 on the Billboard Easy Listening chart.